gbif/crawler/how-to-debug-crawling.md

 |UAT| uatcrawler-vh.gbif.org| /home/crap/logs| /mnt/auto/crawler/dwca| /home/crap/bin| /home/crap/util|
 |DEV| devcrawler-vh.gbif.org| /home/crap/logs| /mnt/auto/crawler/dwca| /home/crap/bin| /home/crap/util|

 Use the Crawling Server to monitor what crawling processes are running, start and stop the crawling (see Scripts Directory), delete crawling jobs (Crawl-Cleaner Script Directory), monitor logs of various crawling processes (see Logs Directory) and investigate the content downloaded from crawling (see Downloaded Content Directory).
-Warning: after SSH-ing onto the server, change to user crap ```su - crap``` before runnning any scripts.
+Warning: after SSH-ing onto the server, change to user crap ```su - crap``` before running any scripts.
 Warning2: the zookeeper-cleanup.jar on UAT needs to be rebuilt from the new [crawler-cleanup module](https://github.com/gbif/crawler/tree/master/crawler-cleanup).